itpropro/tree-structure-ts/CONTRIBUTING.md

 - style
 - test

 We recommend to use a tool like [gitmoji-cli](https://github.com/carloscuesta/gitmoji-cli) or [gacp](https://github.com/vivaxy/gacp) to make following these requirements easier.
+This repository includes a `.gacprc` config file for gacp.

 Note that `fix:` and `feat:` are for code changes.
 For typo or document changes, use `docs:` or `chore:` instead.